cranberrykreme/ThesisB/README.md

 code and outputs.

 To run my code yourself, please clone this repository and download [Anaconda](https://www.anaconda.com/products/individual "Anaconda") for your device.
 You can then open the Jupyter notebooks in the Anaconda application and open this code inside that notebook.
 From there you will be able to run my thesis and get all of the outputs for youself.

+The LIAR data set is not my work and can be accessed [here](https://github.com/thiagorainmaker77/liar_dataset).